neurobooth/neurobooth-os/docs/testing_with_mocks.md

 ## Pitfalls

-- **`all` only mocks what has a registered mock.** Setting `NB_MOCK_DEVICES=all` does **not** try to mock the Mouse, Marker, Intel camera, FLIR, or microphone — only Mbient / IPhone / EyeLink (the three classes in `MOCK_REGISTRY` today).
-Devices without a registered mock pass through to their real implementations unchanged, so a working trackpad keeps working under `=all`.
+- **`all` only mocks what has a registered mock.** Setting `NB_MOCK_DEVICES=all` covers the six classes in `MOCK_REGISTRY` today — Mbient / IPhone / EyeLink / MicStream / VidRec_Flir /
+  VidRec_Intel.
+It does **not** try to mock Mouse, Marker, or Webcam: those pass through to their real implementations unchanged, so a working trackpad keeps working under `=all`.
 - **Targets are class names, not device IDs.** `NB_MOCK_DEVICES=Mbient` mocks every Mbient. `NB_MOCK_DEVICES=Mbient_dev_1` mocks **nothing** — there's no class by that name.
 The env-var-driven path was designed